Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 Boss Room uses the Unity Transport Package (UTP).
 Boss Room's assigns its instance of Unity Transport to the `transport` field of the `NetworkManager`.

 The Unity Transport Package is a network transport layer with network simulation tools that help spot networking issues early during development.
-The UTP protocol initializes using direct IP connections but switches to Unity Relay at runtime if it detects that the client (or host) is using the Lobby service.
+Boss Room has both buttons to start a game in the two modes and will setup UTP automatically to use either one of them at runtime.

 Unity Transport supports Unity Relay (provided by Unity Gaming Services).
 See the documentation on [Unity Transport Package](../../../transport/about.md) and [Unity Relay](https://docs-multiplayer.unity3d.com/docs/relay/relay) for more information.